 1. The AF requests to subscribe direct notification of QoS monitoring via Local NEF, the local NEF may directly invoke the Nupf_EventExposure_Subscribe service operation to the UPF for QoS monitoring results exposure.
 The request includes the AF identity information (e.g. IP address, FQDN).

-2. The UPF reports the indication of direct event notification to the SMF.
+2. The UPF reports the subscription request of direct event notification to the SMF.

+SMF sends request to PCF to update rules of QoS monitoring.
+The PCF makes the policy decision and initiates the PDU Session modification procedure.
+The PCF includes the indication of direct event notification (including target local NEF or local AF address) for the service data flow within the PCC rule.

 The SMF may activate the end to end UL/DL packet delay measurement between UE and PSA UPF for a QoS Flow to make the UPF obtain the QoS monitoring information, as described in clause 5.33.3 of TS 23.501 [2].